 The simple answer to both is that you’ll need to hire on an as-needed basis in order to build out your F&A function in a cost-effective way.
 But, filling the right roles with the right candidates at the right time, is easier said than done.
 If you’re building an in-house team, you’ll also need to establish the right systems, identify the right technology, define the right KPIs, and more.

-With a fractional CFO, even early stage startups will have a solid financial roadmap from the beginning.
+With a fractional and Virtual CFO, even early-stage startups will have a solid financial roadmap from the beginning.
 And, when you’re ready to expand, scale, or transition to a full-time, in-house team … the process will always be seamless.

 A Scalable Solution for SaaS Accounting and Finance